http-kit/http-kit/README.md

 * Rssminer need to be fast.
 * Efficiently fetch feeds from Web.
-* I want to learn how to write a HTTP Server from scrach
+* I want to learn how to write a HTTP Server from scratch

 ## Features
 * Clean compact code.
-* Effice support long polling
+* Efficient support long polling
-* Support Websocket
+* Support WebSocket
 * Implement the ring adapter interface, just a drop in replacement to start
 * Memory efficient.
 Memory is cheap, but anyway, I do my best to save it.
 * Support Socks proxy. `SSH -D` create a Socks server, in china, proxy is a must.